-5.1.
+2.4.1.
 Modularity

 Beans and their clients may be deployed in modules in a module architecture.
 In a module architecture, certain modules are considered bean archives.
-The library may be an explicit bean archive or an implicit bean archive, as defined in Bean archives.
+In CDI Lite, a library that is a bean archive is always an implicit bean archive, as defined in Bean archives.
+Other kinds of bean archives exist in CDI Full.